pnp/cli-microsoft365/docs/docs/cmd/spo/tenant/tenant-settings-set.md

 `--DisabledWebPartIds [DisabledWebPartIds]`
 : Sets disabled web part Ids.
 Array of GUIDs split by comma (\',\').
 Example:c9b1909e-901a-0000-2cdb-e91c3f46320a,c9b1909e-901a-0000-2cdb-e91c3f463201'

+`--DisableCustomAppAuthentication [DisableCustomAppAuthentication]`
+: Configure if ACS-based app-only auth should be disabled or not.
+Allowed values `true,false`

 !!! important
     To use this command you have to have permissions to access the tenant admin site.